-When we discuss digital marketing in Latin America in 2021, we should immediately focus on mobile marketing.
+When we discuss digital marketing in Latin America, we should immediately focus on mobile marketing.
 That’s because LatAm is one of the fastest-growing mobile markets in the world, with growth driven at least partially by the COVID-19 quarantines.

 A 2020 report from GSMA estimates that by 2025 more than 80% of Latin Americans will own a smartphone.
 This will make the region’s use of mobile data go up by 5 times compared to 2019 (before the pandemic).
 The three countries expected to drive this massive surge in LatAm mobile data use are Brazil, Mexico, and Colombia.